 Inspirna, Inc., is a privately-held clinical-stage biopharmaceutical company focused on the discovery and development of novel cancer drugs that target key pathways in cancers of high unmet need.
 Inspirna’s lead drug candidate, Ompenaclid (RGX-202), is an orally-administered small molecule that targets the CKB/SLC6A8 pathway, which when activated enables the generation of ATP in response to tumor hypoxia.
 Ompenaclid is currently being tested in multiple mid-stage clinical trials in patients with advanced or metastatic RAS mutant colorectal cancer.
 Inspirna’s second clinical stage drug candidate, Abequolixron (RGX-104), is an oral small molecule activator of LXR/APOE that inhibits angiogenesis and tumor myeloid derived suppressor cells to enhance the immune response against tumors.
-Abequolixron is currently being tested in a Phase 1b/2 clinical trial in patients with advanced or metastatic lung cancer in combination with docetaxel and endometrial cancer in combination with ipilimumab.
+Abequolixron is currently being tested in a Phase 1b/2 clinical trial in patients with advanced or metastatic lung cancer in combination with Docetaxel and endometrial cancer in combination with Ipilimumab through a clinical collaboration with Bristol Myers Squibb.
+Inspirna identifies novel cancer targets using its microRNA-based target discovery platform, RNA-Driver, which was originally developed by Inspirna’s scientific co-founders at The Rockefeller University and exclusively licensed to Inspirna.
+The company brings together distinguished scientific founders, a seasoned board of directors, and a leadership team comprised of experienced drug developers.

 Something looks off?